 Fourth of July fireworks

-Don’t forget the camera for these amazing fireworks.
-Undoubtedly one of the biggest firework shows in the country, the fireworks over National Mall are something to be seen in person.
+Don’t forget the camera for these fantastic fireworks.
+Undoubtedly one of the biggest fireworks shows in the country, the fireworks over the National Mall are something to be seen in person.
 With massive colors and loud booms, this spectacle is fun for the entire family.
-Of course, these fireworks are going to be huge, they’re in the nation’s capital!

 Smithsonian Folklife Festival